Plan your visit

 From the National Trust car park the walk down to Lizard Point takes between 5 and 10 minutes along a stretch of coastpath.
 The views are really quite special on route as you head to the Point.

 There are toilet facilities in the car park, these are the closest toilets to the Point.
 There are 2 cafes at Lizard Point and many other options available in the village.
-Polpeor Café, run by Peter and his family, offers views and cream teas and are famous for their homemade meringues and donuts.
+Polpeor Café, a National Trust approved concession managed by Peter and his family, offers views and cream teas and are famous for their homemade meringues and donuts.
 The beach at Lizard Point, located next to the old lifeboat station, is small but offers a dog friendly place to visit year round.
-We also opperate a small visitor information point where you can find out about our work, purchase membership to the National Trust and buy a souvenir from our shop.
+We also operate a small visitor information point where you can find out about our work, purchase membership to the National Trust and buy a souvenir from our shop.